steelx/enspire-ui-code-challenge/README.md

 ## NO - NOs

 - No 'JQuery'.
 Angulars built in JQlite is acceptable.
 - No touching the `DOM` in `controllers` or `services`, it can only be touched within `directives`.
-EXCEPTION: You may use the addClass & removeClass methods with a 'controller', if needed.
+EXCEPTION: You may use the addClass & removeClass methods within a 'controller', if needed.
 - Avoid `isolated` scopes for this challenge.
 - Avoid `templates` for this challenge.
 - Avoid `transclude`  for this challenge.